'Ghost' DNA In West Africans Complicates Story Of Human Origins

 Our own species — Homo sapiens — lived alongside other groups that split off from the same genetic family tree at different times.
 And there's plenty of evidence from other parts of the world that early humans had sex with other hominins, like Neanderthals.

-That's why Neanderthals genes are present in humans today, in people of European and Asian descent.
+That's why Neanderthal genes are present in humans today, in people of European and Asian descent.
 Homo sapiens also mated with another group, the Denisovans, and those genes are found in people from Oceania.

 The scientists analyzed the genomes of 405 West Africans.
 Sankararaman says they used a statistical model to flag parts of the DNA.
 The technique "goes along a person's genome and pulls out chunks of DNA which we think are likely to have come from a population that is not modern human."